 2. Vague Perceptions and True Mysteries

-- - Pondering distant future is more important than what is happening now
+- Pondering the distant future is more important than what is happening now

 3. Objective Shapes and Patterns

-- - You see connection of present with past & how present may lead to future
+- You see the connection of the present with the past & how the present may lead to the future

 The last view, Objective Shapes and Patterns, is the only one that will help you.
-The other do not see Current Reality.
+The other two do not see Current Reality.
 Those two are perceptions of current reality.
 It is like your view of your current situation.
-It is either factually correct (view 3) or seen as better than it really is or worse than it really is.
-The only thing that will help you develop the right actions for any goal is to know EXACTLY where your are.
+It is either factually correct (view 3) or seen as better than it is or worse than it is.
+The only thing that will help you develop the right actions for any goal is knowing exactly where you are.

 HERE is Critical for Goals

-What if you were a travel agent and someone called you.
-They said, "I want to go to Washington D. C." There is one question that you need to ask, otherwise you will waste a lot of time.
+What if you were a travel agent and someone called you?
+They said, "I want to go to Washington D. C." There is one question you need to ask.
+Otherwise, you will waste a lot of time.
 What is your guess?

 Try this example with your friends and see what they guess.
-We use this all of the time in our training and it takes a while before anyone figures out what the question is.
+We use this all the time in our training, and it takes a while before anyone figures out the question.
 Most people offer questions like...

 If the travel agent does not know the origination of the trip, it is impossible to help the traveler.